tz-dev/Praxeological-Meta-Structure-Theory/README.md

 If you’re interested in the **technical model**:

 1. Open `model/Model Specification.pdf`
-   for a narrative explanation of all YAML blocks.
+   for a narrative explanation of all schema blocks.
 2. Then inspect `model/PMS.yaml` directly
    to see the canonical schema and operator definitions.